Leather and Lace (song)

-"Leather and Lace" is a song performed by American singers Stevie Nicks and Don Henley.
+"Leather and Lace" is a song performed by Stevie Nicks and Don Henley.
 It was released on October 6, 1981, as the second single from Nicks' solo debut studio album Bella Donna (1981).

-Nicks wrote the song for Waylon Jennings and Jessi Colter's duet album Leather and Lace, but the song was not included on the album.
-Nicks' version, a duet with Eagles singer Don Henley, peaked at number six on the US Billboard Hot 100 for three weeks in January 1982.
+Nicks and Henley were romantically involved from 1977 until 1978.
+Nicks wrote the song for Waylon Jennings and Jessi Colter's duet album Leather and Lace, but the song was not included.
+Jennings still intended to use the song for his solo work, while Nicks became attached to the idea of the song as a duet.
+Nicks' version, a duet with the Eagles' singer Don Henley, peaked at number six on the US Billboard Hot 100 for three weeks in January 1982.
+Jimmy Iovine was the producer.

+The song compares the male singer's rougher life, represented by leather, to the female singer's softer life, represented by lace, and how opposites can attract.
 Record World called it a "magical ballad."